Neurophilosophy: Resting-state functional-connectivity MRI

-Methodological Issues with functional-connectivity
+Methodological issues

 There are a couple of important methodological issues that need to be addressed.
 Firstly, there are many different possible brain mappings that could be used to define the brain regions for the network.
 The results could vary significantly depending on the brain region chosen.

 Secondly, what mathematical techniques are best to characterize these brain regions?

 The brain regions of interest are somewhat constrained by the size of the voxels.
 Rs-fcMRI uses voxels that are only a few millimeters cubed, so the brain regions will have to be defined on a larger scale.
 Two of the statistical methods that are commonly applied to network analysis can work on the single voxel spatial scale, but graph theory methods are extremely sensitive to the way nodes are defined.

 Brain regions can be divided according to their cellular architecture, according to their connectivity, or according to physiological measures.
-Alternatively, you could take a "theory-neutral" approach, and randomly divide the cortex into partitions with an arbitrary size of your choosing.
+Alternatively, one could take a "theory-neutral" approach, and randomly divide the cortex into partitions with an arbitrary size.

-As mentioned earlier, there are several approaches to network analysis once your brain regions have been defined.
+As mentioned earlier, there are several approaches to network analysis once the brain regions have been defined.
 Seed-based analysis begins with an a priori defined seed region and finds all of the regions that are functionally connected to that region.
-Wig et al.caution that the resulting network structure will not give any information concerning the inter-connectivity of the identified regions or the relations of those regions to regions other than the seed region.
+Wig et al. caution that the resulting network structure will not give any information concerning the inter-connectivity of the identified regions or the relations of those regions to regions other than the seed region.

-Another approach is to use independent component analysis (ICA) to create Spatio-temporal component maps, and the components are sorted into those that carry information of interest and those that are caused by noise.
-Wigs et al. once again warns us that inference of functional brain region communities is difficult under ICA.
+Another approach is to use independent component analysis (ICA) to create spatio-temporal component maps, and the components are sorted into those that carry information of interest and those that are caused by noise.
+Wigs et al. once again warns that inference of functional brain region communities is difficult under ICA.
 ICA also has the issue of imposing orthogonality on the data.

 Graph theory uses a matrix to characterize covariance between regions, which is then transformed into a network map.
 The problem with graph theory analysis is that network mapping is heavily influenced by a priori brain region and connectivity (nodes and edges).
 This places the researcher at risk of cherry-picking regions and connections according to their own preconceived theories.
 However, graph theory analysis is still considered extremely valuable, as it is the only method that gives pair-wise relationships between nodes.

 While ICA may have an advantage in being a fairly principled method, it seems that using both methods will be important to better understanding the network connectivity of the brain.
 Mumford et al. hoped to avoid these issues and use a principled approach that could determine pair-wise relationships using a statistical technique adopted from analysis of gene co-expression networks.